Myxxin/MPC-Live-II-Tutorial/breakbeat_tutorial/breakbeat_tut.md

 MASTER-BPM
 Touching the SEQUENCE icon under the BPM selector changes the tempo to master-mode, which is the same for all sequences.
-We don't have to bother with that now.
 ````

 Have you forgotten the BPM of your sample?
 Don't worry, the original isn't gone.
 Just go back to the **SAMPLE EDIT**, press the big encoder and select the very first sample in the list.
 Change chop-mode back to trim-mode and you'll see the original tempo once again.